opstrace/opstrace/docs/references/cli.md

 ### `upgrade`

-Upgrades an Opstrace cluster to the CLI version running the command.
+Upgrade Opstrace from the version running in your account to the version defined by the current CLI you are using.

 NOTE: GCP platform is not yet supported.